CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

  `aws configure`

-## Configure a Demo Cluster
+## Configure a Demo Cluster (upgraded these instructions to use an hpc compute node)

 To create a parallel cluster, a yaml file needs to be created that is unique to your account.

 An example of the yaml file contents is described in the following Diagram:

 Figure 1.
-Diagram of YAML file used to configure a ParallelCluster with a t2.micro head node and t2.micro compute nodes
+Diagram of YAML file used to configure a ParallelCluster with a t2.micro head node and hpc7g.16xlarge compute nodes

 ![t2.micro yaml configuration](../../yml_plots/hello-world-yaml.png)